drmonkeysee/CinyTest/README.md

 }
 ```

-For reference here is the Rectangle module definition listing I used to run the example code and verify its correctness.
+For reference here is the Rectangle module definition listing used to run the example code and verify its correctness.

 ### Rectangle.c
 ```c